szefer-piotr/piper_insects/README.md

 # piper_insects
-Comparison of herbivorous insect communities on nivasive Piper species from Papua New Guinea
+Comparison of herbivorous insect communities of invasive Piper species from Papua New Guinea.